 Students who cannot test under standard conditions should request special testing accommodations.

 The Testing Center provides reasonable accommodations as defined in the Rehabilitation Act of 1973, Section 504 and the American Disabilities Act of 1990 for qualified individual with a disability.
 The college will make reasonable testing accommodations for students with a diagnosed physical and/or learning disability.
-If special accommodations are required, the student must obtain an Application for Special Student Support Services from the Special Student Support Services Office and have an interview with a support services counselor.
-Current medical and/or psychological documentation must be submitted to substantiate the disability with the Application for Special Services.
+If special accommodations are required, the student must obtain an Angelina College Disability Accommodation packet from the Office of Student Services and have an interview with a disabilities services counselor.
+Current medical and/or psychological documentation must be submitted to substantiate the disability with the Application for Disabilities Services.
 A special needs committee will review the application and supporting documentation.
-Upon completion of the Special Student Support Services application and interview, the student must provide the Angelina College Testing Center with a copy of the approved accommodations.
-For more information concerning Special Services for Students with Disabilities you should contact the Special Student Support Services Office located in the Student Center, Room 208 or visit the website at www.angelina.edu/special-student-support-services/.
+Upon completion of the Disability Accommodation packet and interview, the student must provide the Angelina College Testing Center with a copy of the approved accommodations.
+For more information concerning disabilities services you should contact the Office of Student Services located in the Student Center, Room 200, or contact the Associated Dean of Student Services at email@example.com.

 The TSI Assessment is an instructional program designed to enhance the success of students in college-level courses.
 The program promotes the early diagnosis of basic skills in reading, mathematics (algebra & statistics), and writing, and mandates programs to ensure the success of students in higher education.